 Since we last looked at GetResponse, the company has added Salesforce integration for customer relationship management (CRM) and the ability to run webinars in order to collect leads.
 It also now supports multiple users on an account should you need logins for freelancer, employees, or do email marketing for multiple clients.
 The first five user accounts are $20 each month; additional users are $5 each month.
 In addition, the free trial offering has been grown from 250 to 1,000 contacts, which is a big deal.

 Sign-up is pretty simple.
 You just provide your email address & name, and GetResponse sends you an activation email.
 Once you click the verification link, you continue registration, providing your mobile number so you can receive a verification code by text.
 The last time we reviewed GetResponse, we never received the text verification, even after 3 attempts and eventually having to contact support (which assisted us via chat).
 This time, we received the text in seconds on the first try.

-Review Verdict: Getresponse is a legitimate product that works
+Review Verdict: Getresponse is a legitimate platform that works

 Consumer Fraud Alert Regarding Getresponse

 The success of Getresponse has given rise to many frauds who try to sell their own fake services in its name.
 This is a big issue as many customers have lost their money in joining from such fake sites.
 It is advised that customers should be really careful when they are joining and should do some research before they buy from any website.
 To spot these, watch out and avoid sites that claim to write about Getresponse, yet the write-up is completely garbage and unreadable as they are created by software and spammed all over the internet.
 It is always better to avoid joining from any other site other than the official one.
 Therefore, it is highly advised that consumers do careful research, or only join from the site from the official website here – http://GetResponseOfficial.com/ (link opens in a new window).
 The official website that they have includes the legitimate service.

 Conclusion about Getresponse